-3. Start With A Solid Implementation Strategy
+3. Start With a Solid Implementation Strategy

 An implementation should be done in a systematic manner to be successful.
-The implementation strategy should be in line with the end goals of the organisation.
+The implementation strategy should be in line with the end goals of the organization.
 Lack of a clear strategy, desired outcomes and precise definitions of problems you are trying to solve can lead to challenges during the ERP implementation.

 A good strategy should factor in important business processes, financial benefits, scope, budget and deadlines, and ensure they are fully addressed.
 It must consider how distractions from day-to-day operations will be handled so that they don’t interfere with the implementation.

-4. Partner With Experienced Consultants
+4. Partner with Experienced Consultants

 Experience makes a huge difference when implementing ERP.
 Given the long-term expected use of the system, it’s important to identify experienced leaders for your project.
 Ideally, key team members should have experience in implementing the specific ERP you are deploying.
 You may want to consider hiring new employees with ERP implementation experience before kicking off your project.
 When evaluating outside consultants look for those that know your industry and business processes, not just the tool itself.
-They should also have experience implementing it in organisations similar to yours and be able to blend the tool knowledge with your business requirements and complexities.
+They should also have experience implementing it in organizations similar to yours and be able to blend the tool knowledge with your business requirements and complexities.

 Assemble a core internal team that is knowledgeable and can make important decisions about methodologies, scope, go/no-go decisions, budgets, schedules and more.
 In addition to knowledge and experience, you want employees and external consultants that can commit for the project’s duration.
 Although you may need to offload major portions of their day-to-day job duties during the implementation – you want the project to be a success.